wlk/workout-tracker-akka-http/README.md

 - Scala
 - nscala-time (Scala wrapper for Joda Time)

+## Parts of akka-http that are covered

+* routing
+* handling GET, POST, DELETE requests
+* exception handling
+* testing with `ScalatestRouteTest`
+* JSON formatting
+* Basic Authentication

 ## TODO

 Following things are left TODO (or some of them will not be done because it's just a demo project')
 * better error handling (returning correct HTTP codes + helpful messages)
-* not throwing exceptions (although there are not many places where this happens)
+* stop throwing exceptions (although there are not many places where this happens)
-* {User,Workout}Services control logic in which new Ids are created
+* {User,Workout}Services control logic in which new Ids are created (probably should be moved to Daos)
 * date marshalling (don't transfer it as timestamp)
+* switch from Basic Authentication to custom header (for example `X-Api-Token` or similar)